microsoft/AzureArcSCVMMTSG/LinkArcForServersToVMMServer.md

 ---

-### Step 3: Delete duplicate VM entries from Arc-enabled SCVMM Inventory
+### Step 3: Remove the Azure respresentation of duplicate VM entries from Arc-enabled SCVMM Inventory

 > [!NOTE]
 > 💡 This step will **not delete the VMs from your VMMServer infrastructure in your on-premises datacenter**.
 It will **just delete the Azure (ARM) representations of the respective VMs.**